Five Day Virtual Global Event Attended By 20,000+ EMS Professionals

 Public Relations/Media Manager

-Is an experienced broadcast journalist who now serves as the Public Relations manager for the Richmond Ambulance Authority.
+Mark is an experienced broadcast journalist who now serves as the Public Relations Manager for the Richmond Ambulance Authority.
 His passion for helping promote prehospital providers through storytelling shines through.
 He is a returning speaker to the EMS Leadership Summit and has brought together an expert panel of our industry's top communications specialist where we can all learn how to grow awareness of our industry.

 Alexia JobsonNREMT, APR